 - M. Y. Zhuravlev, R. F. Sabirianov, S. S. Jaswal, and E. Y. Tsymbal, "Giant electroresistance in ferroelectric tunnel junctions," Phys.
 Rev. Lett.
 94, 246802 (2005); ibid.
 102, 169901 (2009).

 Schematic band diagram of a ferroelectric tunnel junction.

-Demonstration of tunneling electroresistance effect: Ferroelectric polarization pattern of a thin ferroelectric film in the form of the MRSEC logotip (top) and the same pattern imaged by detecting local tunneling current across the film (bottom) (courtesy A. Gruverman).
+Tunneling electroresistance effect: Polarization pattern of a thin ferroelectric film in the form of the MRSEC logotip (top) and the same pattern imaged by detecting local tunneling current across the film (bottom).

-Magnetic (a), ferroelectric (b) and multiferroic (c) tunnel junctions, and resistance response of these junctions to magnetic and electric fields.
+Magnetic, ferroelectric, and multiferroic tunnel junctions, and their resistance response to magnetic and electric fields.

 Polarization controlled transition from the direct to resonant tunneling regime.